-Alpena Community College extends to all students a continuous matriculation; therefore, a former student needs only to contact the Registrar's Office to update his/her personal information file and reactivate registration status.
+Alpena Community College extends to all students a continuous matriculation; therefore, a former student (inactive for two or more years) needs only to submit a new admission application with readmit checked for status.
 The only exception to this policy applies to students who have been formally dismissed.
 They must reapply through the office of the Vice President of Instruction.
 Please also read about the process of academic renewal.